Best Freeze Dried Backpacking Meals

 Food sensitivities: Gluten-free, peanut-free, tree-nut free, soy-free, pescatarian

 Made by a former 4-star chef at a fancy New York restaurant, it tastes better than take-out.
 Unlike many backpacking meals, it isn't all rice.
-It has a generous portion of visible real vegetables in a flavorful sauce that I dream of on trail.
+While not a huge meal, it has a lot of visible real vegetables in a flavorful sauce that I dream of on trail.
 When I cleaned up after the big taste test, I tossed the leftovers of every backpacking meal, except this one.
 I put it in a Ziplock and carried it home on the train to eat for dinner on real plates at home.
 The only downside is the re-hydration time, but it's well worth it for one of the best meals I've ever eaten outdoors.

 Rehydration Time: 15 minutes